gwakaf/subscriptions_etl/README.md

 ![Screenshot 2025-06-10 at 12 53 27 PM](https://github.com/user-attachments/assets/6cf5512b-a563-433a-bb7b-c6f1f8422696)
 For dimensional tables this project uses SCD type 2 approach to have active records available as the latest snapshot and retain historical data, implemented with pyspark jobs:
 + Load incoming .csv to a data frame df1
-+ Load existed data to a data frame df2 (the latest snapshot of all active records based on batch_date -1 day)
++ Load existing data to a data frame df2 (the latest snapshot of all active records based on batch_date -1 day)
 + Add necessary fields to df1:
 	- eff_start_date (DateType()) - The date when the record becomes valid.
 	- eff_end_date (DateType(), nullable) - The timestamp when the record is replaced by a new version.
 If NULL, the record is the current active version.